lava/dockermail/README.md

 Known issues / Todo
 ===================
+- HELO isn't set correctly, which can lead to problems with outgoing mail on some servers

 - It would be nice to have a way of catching mail to all subdomains.

 - Changing any configuration requires rebuilding the image and restarting the container